German lifestyle, Hessen

 Santa visited our little Adventmarkt while riding a motorcycle!

-Every year at Advent, when the pandemic isn’t forcing everything to be closed, our little town of Breckenheim has a little Christmas Market.
+Every year at Advent, when the pandemic isn’t forcing everything to be closed, our charming town of Breckenheim has a little Christmas Market.
 They only have the market for one night, and it mostly consists of local clubs selling Gluhwein, hot apple wine, beer, and funnel cakes.
-There are usually also a couple of little stalls selling crafts.
+There are usually also a couple of small stalls selling crafts.

 Four years ago, when we moved to Breckenheim, we happened to be here on the night they did the market.
 However, because we were up to our armpits in boxes, we missed it that year.
 In 2019, we made it to the market, which I remember to be a really fun time.
 Back then, we only had Arran, as we lost our sweet Zane to lymphoma on August 31 of that year.